 It is always a good idea to talk to the teachers of the new school.
 Tell them everything they ought to know about the children.
 This will give the teachers time to create a welcoming environment for your children.
 If your child is young, accompany him to school and pick them up too.

 Encourage your children to join any kind of school sports team or any other club that they are interested in.
 This will not only help them adjust but will also give them an opportunity to make new friends.

 Communication is the key to understand what your children are going through.
 Always talk to your children about how their day went.
 Engage in conversations regarding their daily activities in school and always keep a positive attitude in front of your children.

-Take your children to visit their old friends if they fell uncomfortable or have trouble adjusting in the school.
-Organize parties for you children’s classmates and their families.
+Take your children to visit their old friends if they fell uncomfortable or have trouble adjusting in school.
+Organize parties for your children’s classmates and their families.
 This will help your children and you to adjust to the new environment.

 Get them involved